Welcome New Postdoctoral Fellows

 The University of Pennsylvania's policies for Postdoctoral Trainees (PDTs) can be found on the Vice Provost for Research webpage here.

-New PDTs should visit the Payroll Administrator (Room 210 in the Main Office Suite) in order to complete the required payroll forms.
-Please bring all personal identification documents to the Payroll Administrator for approval.
-Please note that new regulations require that all new employees must present a social security card to the Payroll Administrator for photocopying and submission to the Penn records office.
+When visiting the Onboard@Penn Center, new PDTs should bring all personal identification documents (passport, etc.), as well as a copy of their offer letter.
+Non-Resident Aliens should refer to the Onboard@Penn site for a list of required documents.
+Please note that new regulations require that all new employees must present a social security card for photocopying and submission to the Penn records office.
+Please consult with the Onboard@Penn Center if a social security card/number is not available.

-PDTs are paid monthly, on the last working day of each month.
+PDTs are paid monthly, on the last weekday of each month.

 PDT health insurance is offered through Garnett-Powers.
-Please visit the University Postdoctoral Insurance Plan Portal for coverage information and to enroll.
+Please visit the University Postdoctoral Insurance Plan Portal to establish a New User login account, review coverage information, get answers to FAQs, etc.

 Changes to coverage during the plan year are accepted only if there has been a qualifying life event (marriage, new baby, etc.).
 All other changes must be made during the benefits open enrollment period.